hiendang7613vulcan/test_01/Meeting_d38kierj1goc739ba5m0.md

 **📋 Suggested Agenda**

-- Review staff adaptation and feedback on Encompass implementation.
+- Review progress on staff engagement and training for Encompass.
-- Address ongoing training needs and policy updates.
+- Discuss strategies to further reduce resistance to change.

 ---